giulia037/Project-3-/README.md

 ## Installation and Usage
 To install, start by installing the frontend and backend dependencies.
 While inside this directory, run `npm Install` to install the node modules within the server and client folder.
 After that is complete, run the command `npm start`.
-To seed the database run `npm seed`.
+To seed the database run `npm run seed`.
 Run `npm run develop` to start the development server.
 The app should then run on localhost:3000.
 To create a production build, run `npm run build`.

 ## Screen Capture
 <img width="1433" alt="Screenshot 2023-01-23 at 10 54 56 AM" src="https://user-images.githubusercontent.com/115955681/214086051-7e3f0572-b5d1-46e0-937a-9251c86719db.png">